 Like a lot of people out there with ongoing weight issues, the final straw came for me when I saw a photograph of myself at a family wedding.
 I didn’t even recognise that large, sad, self conscious woman as myself and I decided then and there to tackle this life long issue, for my health, for my esteem, for my family but most of all for myself.

 I did a lot of research on weight loss and much of this reflected the motivational tips in this post.
-I chose a diet which was right for my way of eating, or should I say, over-eating.
+The diet that I chose was the right one for my way of eating, or should I say, over-eating.
 I constantly craved food and would also use food as a comfort to cover most emotional states.
 If I was happy I rewarded myself with food, if I was sad, I comforted myself with food, if I was angry, I ate more… well, you get the picture.
-I started the 5:2 diet and the weight started dropping off.
+The 5:2 diet suited me and the weight started dropping off.
 It was amazing at first and I had little problem sticking to the regime.

 However, after I had lost the first 20 pounds my motivation started to wane.
-I was pleased with the weight loss but began to struggle on the diet days and my weight began to plateau.
-I did more research on the internet and put into place the following motivational techniques:-
+The weight loss pleased me but I began to struggle on the diet days and my weight began to plateau.
+More internet research followed and I then put into place the following motivational techniques:-

-- I set the wallpaper on my computer to a weight loss motivation photo of an extremely obese woman, as I discovered that I am more a prevention focused type of thinker.
-I also put up a different weight loss motivation poster on the fridge so that every time I was tempted to graze, I had to think again.
+- Because I am a prevention focused thinker I set the wallpaper on my computer to a weight loss motivation photo of an extremely obese woman.
+In addition, I put a different weight loss motivation poster on the fridge so that every time I am tempted to graze, I have to think again.

 - Every day I looked at a weight loss motivation quotes on Tumblr, Reddit and Pinterest.
 Some are a little cheesy, but if you scroll through you may hit upon one that really resonates with you.
 If you do, write it down and put it somewhere where you can see it during the day.

-- I used the internet a lot to gain support and motivation for weight loss.
-I went on Facebook, Twitter, You Tube and Instagram for weight loss motivation quotes and stories to spur me on.
+- As suggested in this post, I used the internet a lot to gain support and motivation for weight loss.
+Firstly, I went on Facebook, Twitter, You Tube and Instagram for weight loss motivation quotes and stories to spur me on.

-- I found weight loss motivation blogs that I related to so that I would remember that many others are fighting the same battle.
+- In addition, I found weight loss motivation blogs that I related to so that I would remember that many others are fighting the same battle.
 I even got a weight loss motivation app for my i-phone.
-There are some great weight loss motivation podcasts out there too.
+Furthermore, there are some great weight loss motivation podcasts out there too.
 If your new to the idea of podcasts I really suggest you look into them.

 - I used all the old fashioned resources too.
 In the evenings I often read weight loss motivation books and watched videos and movies.